In this guide, we will discuss the safest dishes to use when it comes to mealtime.

 Touching lead isn’t the issue so much as swallowing or inhaling it, so as long as you wash your hands after setting up decorative dishes, you’re in good shape.

-If you have kids running around the house or you’re pregnant/ planning on it – safer alternatives like lead and cadmium free dinnerware sets would be better for you.
+If you have kids running around the house or you’re pregnant/ planning on it, doing a safety and risk assessment of your current dinnerware is a good idea.

 Dinnerware isn’t the only thing at risk as the cookware you use can also be leaching lead or toxic metals into your food, but we touched on that in our other post here.